 You don’t have to purchase an MPP warranty when you buy your new car, but the start date on the contract will be your car’s in-service date.
 If the plan overlaps a factory warranty, MPP says the overlap will be factored into the price of your coverage.

 MPP Warranty Coverage For Used Cars

-Here’s what MPP Company’s certified pre-owned plans look like:
+Here’s what MPP’s certified pre-owned plans look like: